On Wednesday nights, Goku likes to watch Dragon Ball.

-Often overlaps with Literary Agent Hypothesis.
-Because there seems to be some confusion between Recursive Canon and Literary Agent Hypothesis, the distinction is as follows:
+Often overlaps with Direct Line to the Author.
+Because there seems to be some confusion between Recursive Canon and Direct Line to the Author, the distinction is as follows:

-If the work is claiming that it was created/transcribed/retold by one of the characters in real life, then that is a Literary Agent Hypothesis.
+If the work is claiming that it was created/transcribed/retold by one of the characters in real life, it is Direct Line to the Author.

 The anime Super Dimension Fortress Macross has a movie version, Do You Remember Love, which the producers later explained away as a propaganda video made by UN Spacy to portray the events of the TV series in a better light.
 The deaths of certain characters are made far more heroic, the love triangle made far more romantic, and in general, UN Spacy comes out smelling a lot better than in the TV series.